Ask the Expert

 Q: Who works at the Wound Healing Center?
 How does your staffing make you successful?

-A: The Wound Healing Center (WHC) is an outpatient clinic with 6 physicians, 3 RNs and 1 Hyperbaric Technician who provide care for our patients.
-We have 3 general surgeons, 2 family practice doctors and one podiatrist.
-All these physicians and staff have specialized training in healing chronic wounds and follow clinical guidelines that heal most wounds quickly – usually within 14 weeks or less.
-Five of the six doctors have certification to oversee Hyperbaric Oxygen Therapy which is used at WHC as an advanced healing treatment for about 10 – 15 % of our patients.
-If you are dealing with a wound that hasn’t healed in 4 weeks, give the Wound Healing Center a call (no physician referral is necessary
+A: The Wound Healing Center (WHC) is an outpatient clinic with six physicians, three registered nurses and one Hyperbaric Technician who provide care for our patients.
+All our physicians and staff have specialized training in healing chronic wounds and follow clinical guidelines that heal most wounds quickly – usually within 14 weeks or less.
+Our wound healing doctors have certification to oversee Hyperbaric Oxygen Therapy.
+Ten to 15 percent of our patients use this advanced healing treatment.
+If you are dealing with a wound that hasn’t healed in four weeks, call the Wound Healing Center at (715) 268-0175